How to Become a Fitness Model

 In addition to in-shape bodies, fitness models also need to be attractive and healthy looking, with great skin, glossy hair, and a beautiful smile.
 And, unlike fashion models, fitness models need to have a commercial, marketable look that appeals to a wide range of clients and consumers.

-What Kinds of Companies Do Fitness Models Work For?
+What Kinds of Companies Do They Work For?

 Fitness models often work for supplement manufacturers, athletic wear companies, fitness companies, and fitness magazines.
 Their photos can appear in everything from catalogs and magazines to promotional materials and billboards.